sdkvictor/vimo-compiler/README.md

 Clear() | This method must be always present before rendering the objects.
 This is shown in more detail in the example of the section Game Engine.
 Print() | This method can receive as well a function call in case the function that is called returns a basic type.
 Pow() | This method can only be used with float numbers.
 It receives two parameters, the first one is the base and the second one is the power.
-Sqrt() | This method can only be used with a float numbers.
+Sqrt() | This method can only be used with a float number.
 It receives only one parameter, which is the number you want to get the square root from.

 <!-- USAGE -->
 ## Usage